 The big corporations are contributing the most greenhouse gas to the atmosphere and releasing the most pollutants and therefore their green efforts are likely to have the largest impact.
-However, we cannot forget the impact that a chiropractor in Toronto could make by taking his business green, because together, our green efforts as small business owners can make a big impact too.
+However, we cannot forget the impact that a business could make by taking his business green, because together, our green efforts as small business owners can make a big impact too.
 If you're thinking of making your small business more environmentally friendly, here are some suggestions that can help you make an impact.

 Using Less Energy